KseniiaRyuma/TFC4BonAWS/docs/slides/aws/terraform-cloud/index.md

 ]

 ???
 **The first question we usually hear during these workshops is "Can we have the slide deck?"
-The answer is YES, and we've made it really easy to download.
-In fact, it's just a website.
-Open this link and you can follow along on your own laptop.
-Just use the arrow keys to navigate.**
+The answer is YES, Just use this url to get an access to the slides.**

 ---
 name: Table-of-Contents